wayne-monical/pheweb/README.md

 pip3 install pheweb
 ```

-- If that doesn't work, follow [the detailed install instructions](etc/detailed-install-instructions.md#detailed-install-instructions).
+- If that doesn't work, follow [the detailed install instructions](etc/detailed-install-instructions.md#detailed-install-instructions) or [the detailed windows instructions](etc/detailed-windows-instructions.md).

 ### 2. Create a directory and `config.py` for your new dataset